 has said as evidence.
 This is called hearsay.
 The court must hear from the

 person themselves to consider it as evidence.
 For example, if you are a witness

 in a trial, you cannot give the following evidence, "My mother told me she saw

 the accused at 3pm".
 This is evidence of a statement made out of court and is

 hearsay.
 For that evidence to be introduced, your mother would have to take the

 Not all out-of-court statements are hearsay.
-For example, if an accused is claiming that he or she is dumb, you may give evidence that you saw and heard him or her say "I want an ice-cream".
-This evidence is not being introduced to prove that the accused wanted an ice-cream, but it is being introduced to prove that he or she can speak.
+For example, if an accused claims that they are dumb, you can give evidence that you saw and heard them say "I want an ice-cream".
+This evidence is not being introduced to prove that the accused wanted an ice-cream, but to prove that they can speak.
 For that reason, it is admissible.